-I have experienced that by creating single posts for multiple purposes, we couldn’t drive the same traffic if we could write separate posts.
+I have experienced that creating single posts for multiple purposes couldn’t drive the same traffic if we could write separate posts.
 Here is this example in detail.

-A few months earlier, I had written a post on “How to Install Google Analytics on Blogger and Tumblr”.
-I thought after receiving a few backlinks from Tumblr blogs, this post would rank on Google’s first page and also would rank for keywords such as Google analytics blogger.
+A few months earlier, I had written a post on “How to Install Google Analytics on Blogger and Tumblr.”
+I thought this post would rank on Google’s first page and for keywords such as Google analytics blogger after receiving a few backlinks from Tumblr blogs.
 The result?

-Is there any good reason to have a lower click-through rate even the post ranks above the fold of the first SERP?
-On the other side, Opening a virtual bank account free tutorial have a 34% click-through rate even its average rank is 5.6.
+Is there any good reason to have a lower click-through rate even if the post ranks above the fold of the first SERP?
+On the other side, a free virtual bank account tutorial has a 34% click-through rate even though its average rank is 5.6.

-Not only for the ‘Google Analytics Tumblr’ keyword but also for other keywords, this post takes lower CTRs.
+Not only for the ‘Google Analytics Tumblr’ keyword and other keywords, but this post also takes lower CTRs.

-If you write on a laser-targeted topic and adding a few on-topic targeting keywords (secondary keywords), you can drive more web traffic fast and hopefully increase CTR.
+If you write on a laser-targeted topic and add a few on-topic targeting keywords (secondary keywords), you can drive more web traffic and hopefully increase CTR.

 Again, find relevant keywords by using keyword research tools such as Semrush and write posts on a niche topic.